What is alcohol and drug misuse?

 - Reward your progress – for example, you could spend the money you save on something for yourself.

 Drug and alcohol dependency is a long-term condition and relapse is common.
 If you’re affected, you’ll probably need ongoing support.
 Rehabilitation and recovery programmes can help you stay on track.

 Don’t be hard on yourself if you have setbacks.
 You might find it helpful to attend meetings such as those run by UK Smart Recovery or Alcoholics Anonymous.
-See our guide Coping with alcohol and drug misuse for details of other support organisations.
+See our guide Understanding alcohol and drug misuse for details of other support organisations.

 Your friends and family may be able to help you to find ways to keep busy that don’t involve alcohol or drugs.
 Go back to a hobby or take up a new one that helps to distract you.